arnabs542/interviewpractice/binary-search/russian-doll-envelopes.md

 However, this solution timed out, suggesting that we should use the $$\small \mathcal O(n \log(n))$$ solution from the LIS problem, which built an array and used binary search to find the inserting points of new elements as we encountered them.
 The final length of the array would be the longest increasing subsequence, although the array itself would not be the answer.

-The difficulty with implementing that solution is there are no two parameters to judge.
+The difficulty with implementing that solution is there are now two parameters to judge.
 In the LIS problem, because we were just dealing with numbers, it was easy to insert into the array.
 For example, suppose the input array was: `[10,9,2,5,3,7,101,18]`.
 As we come across the 2, binary search will return an index 0, and we can replace the original element there \(9\) with a 2.
 However, in this problem, suppose that we have the input `[[2,3], [3,2], [4,3]]`.
 It is difficult to judge if we should replace the `[2,3]` with the `[3,2]`.
 Furthermore, it is difficult to figure out how to apply binary search in order to figure out the right index.

 ##### Code: